cssinjs/jss/docs/benefits.md

 ### Compared to css-modules

 1. Aforementioned benefits
-1. Yet another language
+1. Not yet another language

-  While css-modules can be a nice solution when you just want to have a better CSS, it doesn't give you the same abilities for code reuse and computation as JavaScript.
-Every feature added to css-modules separates it apart from CSS and makes it a separate preprocessing language.
+  JavaScript has got a w3c standard for modules, variables, functions, constants etc., while css-modules defines its own preprocessing language.

 ### Compared to inline styles